 A neighborhood strength is represented by the Bypass Road, which diverted a significant amount of gridlock vehicular traffic from Bridge Street.
 Even if this traffic diversion may have affected the volume of sales for some businesses, the Bypass Road has allowed the neighborhood to be reconnected on both sides of Bridge Street in ways that were not possible before.
-Prior to the construction of the Bypass, older City district maps showed the east and west sides of the Neck on each side of Bridge Street as two different neighborhoods, which is indicative of connection from one part of the planning area to an open space or recreation area that increases its use by the community.
+Prior to the construction of the Bypass, older City district maps showed the east and west sides of the Neck on each side of Bridge Street as two different neighborhoods, which is indicative of the degree to which the traffic once divided the area.
+Another neighborhood strength is that Bridge Street is an important gateway and entrance corridor into Salem, which has historically contributed to generate its typical layout and land use patterns.